BIO-AEROGEL SPECULATIONS

 natural vertical e-field which would apply up/down forces to a negatively

 or positively charged aerogel object.
-By spewing negative ions, a
+By spewing positive ions, a

-organism would rise as the ionized air fell.
+negatively-charged organism would rise as the ionized air fell.
+(It turns

-bioluminescent patterns in the air over the Indian ocean, and reports of
+the apparently-bioluminescent patterns in the air over the Indian ocean,

 ball lightning when thunderstorms are lacking.
-An aerogel creature would
+Does gas-phase chemistry

 be even more invisible than an underwater ice-cube, and might only be